GUY HAVELL M.PHOTOG. AIPP Master Photographer

 For me when it comes to landscape photography, my philosophy is to get to know a location as well as I can before even venturing in with my cameras.
 Sometimes a window of opportunity of only seconds exists between getting the shot and walking away, so although this is a slow and calculating form of photography, working fast and knowing the local environment is vital.
 Often several days are needed at a particular location in order to study how the light falls on the land and work out the best possible shooting angles according to the available light and weather conditions.
 Of course there is times when something presents itself randomly as an ideal subject, but generally a potential photo location is researched thoroughly prior to travel.
 For me my ultimate goal is to create a powerful image that evokes mood, harmony and peace, so the compositional aspects of subject placement, lead in lines and balance are vitally important to me in generating a strong composition, as well as texture and colour.
 Creative Black and White and long single exposure images are an important part of my workflow as well.
 I find often even the most mundane subject matter can be made interesting by careful placement of subject or by the creative use of shutter speed and aperture, and many times I've walked around a location aimlessly for hours attempting to create something out of nothing often with good success.
 I believe patience and perserverence are key ingredients to good photography but so is knowledge, technique and passion.

 For those photographers interested in the technical side I currently work mostly with the Swiss made ALPA 12 STC technical camera and German Rodenstock and Schneider Kreuznach digitally optimised large format lenses in the field.
-100% of my images with this camera system are shot from the stability of a tripod and almost all are single exposures with the rare exception of a stitched image here and there.
-My focus on each and every shot is an artistic creative single exposure.
+100% of my images with this camera system are shot from the stability of a tripod and almost all are single exposures with the rare exception of a composite image very occasionally for competition.
+My primary objective on each and every shot is an artistic creative single exposure.
 I don't machine gun 1000s of exposures off and then pick the best ones.
 My preference is to get it right in camera with minimal post production fine tuning.
 The Alpa technical camera and high resolution lens combination working in conjunction with a Phase One Medium Format Digital Back provides the best possible image quality of any camera system available and also allows the perspective control tilt-swing-shift-rise-fall movements which are so vital in producing a technically corrrect landscape image.
 This camera also offers the unique flexibility of using a film back as well if required.
 The image capturing process with this setup is substantially more complex than a ‘normal’ camera, and with absolutely no automation of any kind, the whole picture taking process is a slow, contemplative and deliberate old school pre-shot routine of manual adjustments and calculations and then finally manually cocking and releasing the shutter, with the digital back simply there as a capture device.
 It's an enjoyable and rewarding process and as an old school photographer and that's my preferred style.

 *ALPA 12 STC technical camera